feichao93/temme/readme.md

 temme(html, 'div@arr|secondItem { p{$text} }', extraFilters)
 ```

-### Inline Filters
+### Inline Filters Definition

-Inline filter has the same syntax as JavaScript-style function definition.
+Inline filters definition has the same syntax as JavaScript-style function definition.
 The only difference is that temme use `filter` as the keyword instead of `function`.

 ```
 filter inlineFilter(arg1, arg2, arg3) {